Discover open-air artwork in the city

-On this spacious boulevard, a short walk from the new Dubai Opera and the Burj Khalifa, is an impressive collection of large sculptures.
-The works draw on themes close to the heart of His Highness Sheikh Mohammed Bin Rashid Al Maktoum, Vice-President and Prime Minister of the UAE and Ruler of Dubai: equestrian life, the desert landscape, and the strength of the local community.
-The large bronze, Life Size Andalucian I by South African sculptor Vincent Da Silva, perfectly captures the fluidity of a horse in full flight.
-Also must-sees are Donald Greig’s playful Camels, and Together by Syrian artist Lutfi Romhein which features stylised sculptures of an Arab man and woman, in granite and marble – black and white – like giant chess pieces.
+On this spacious boulevard, a short walk from Dubai Opera and Burj Khalifa, is an impressive collection of large sculptures.
+The works draw on themes close to the heart of HH Sheikh Mohammed Bin Rashid Al Maktoum, Vice-President and Prime Minister of the UAE and Ruler of Dubai: equestrian life, desert landscapes, and the strength of the local community.
+The Wings of Mexico by artist Jorge Marin perfectly captures soaring ambition, optimism and connectivity between cultures.
+Other must-sees are Donald Greig’s playful Camels, and Together by Syrian artist Lutfi Romhein which features stylised sculptures of an Arab man and woman, in granite and marble – black and white – like giant chess pieces.

-Local developer Meraas wanted to introduce street art to the new City Walk development and brought in 15 of the best street artists from all over the world as part of the Dubai Walls initiative.
+Local developer Meraas wanted to introduce street art to the City Walk development and brought in 15 of the best street artists from all over the world as part of the Dubai Walls initiative.
 The mostly large scale (but sometimes miniature) creations add an enticing extra element to City Walk, with works that are surprising, innovative, and sometimes confronting.
-From D*Face’s provocative “aPOPcalyptic” technique to Blek Le Rat’s delightful stencils, Ron English’s vivid “wildstyle” and Australian artist RONE’s evocative portraits, there is something for every taste.
+From D*Face’s provocative ‘aPOPcalyptic’ technique to Blek Le Rat’s delightful stencils, Ron English’s vivid ‘wildstyle’ and Australian artist RONE’s evocative portraits, there is something for every taste.